bqbbo/bqbbo/README.md

 I'm a fourteen-year-old intermediate programmer who occasionally opens an IDE to experiment with some code.
 I have knowledge of various languages and CS concepts.
 Learn more about me by visiting [my website](https://bobboe.live).

-I'm looking forward to the next major project, whenever that will be...

 ### Experience

 * Programming since **2020**